AlexFridl/Learning-Projects/php_unit_tests/README.md

 Writing unit tests for controllers and models
-Writing feature tests for authentication and CRUD routes Testing with an MySQ database
+Writing feature tests for authentication and CRUD routes Testing with an MySQL database
 Structuring tests with PHPUnit best practices

 ## Project Status